 The Pin Mill was originally a hunting lodge in Gloucestershire, then a mill for the manufacture of pins and finally a tannery.
 In was bought in 1938 and dismantled and moved brick by brick to Bodnant Garden.
 It houses a ground floor gallery and hosts visiting musicians on Sunday afternoons.
 The upstairs rom is only open in the summer months.
 The pond before it is a awash with beautiful white and pink lilies in July.

-Bodnant Garden is truly beautiful and its landscape, setting and superb events means it’s not just for horticulturists, gardeners or garden-lovers but everyone and we highly recommend it as a day out.
+Bodnant Garden is truly beautiful and its landscape, setting and superb events means it’s not just for horticulturists, gardeners or garden-lovers but everyone and we highly recommend it as a day out during your break to The Imperial Hotel.